vaughanknight/vaughan/README.md

 ## Approvals
 If you are posting requests for approval (leave, expenses, etc) to me, I generally approve in real-time.
 If I have not approved within 24 hours, feel free to ping me.

 Expenses grouped into logical chunks make it significantly easier for me to approve.
-If I have to spend time deciphering, I can't do it in real-time.
-As such I'll need to set aside time which can in turn add days to the approval turnaround.
+If I have to spend time deciphering your approvals, I can not do it in real-time.
+As such I will need to set aside time which can in turn add days to the approval turnaround.

 For example...
 > Expenses for &lt;Customer Engagement&gt;